omriariav/screenshots-housekeeping/README.md

 **"API key not found"**
 - Verify `.env` file exists and contains `OPENAI_API_KEY=your_key`
-- Ensure the API key is valid and has GPT-4 Vision access
+- The tool will now show specific API key validation errors with guidance

 **"Permission denied"**
 - Check file permissions on desktop directory